TO THE MEMBERS

 The People process is at the heart of Companys successful story.
 The Company lays significant importance for all round developments of its Human Resources with special emphasis to train the employees at all levels to enhance their effectiveness in their contribution to the overall performance of the Company through skill up-gradation, knowledge improvement and attitudinal change.
 These enable the employees at all levels to cope with the competitive environment through which the Company is passing at present and to achieve the desired corporate objective.

 The industrial relations climate in the Company continued to remain harmonious and cordial.
 The Company has a vibrant atmosphere and able to face challenges of economic downturn with fortitude.
 Various welfare measures and recreational activities are also being continued side-by side of production to maintain such relations.
+The Company had 687 employees on the roll (excluding manpower on contractual basis) at the end of the year under review as against 538 (excluding manpower on contractual basis) of previous year.

-H. SIGNIFICANT CHANGES IN KEY FINANCIAL RATIOS.
+H. SIGNIFICANT CHANGE IN KEY FINANCIAL RATIOS.

 CORPORATE GOVERNANCE